Once forced to beg due to circumstances, now inspires others to give up begging: (Shravan Singh)

 blood was at a level of 3.1.
 But at present, I am completely cured;

-these days I had been earning a living by selling lemon tea, water and
+these days I have been earning a living by selling lemon tea, water and

 other soft drinks.
-Doing this, I had been saving around Rs.
+Doing this, I manage to save around Rs.
 250 a day.

-But presently I have been doing the cleaning of the organization’s
+But presently I have been helping in the maintenance of the organization’s

-rehabilitation centres which fetches me Rs 6000 monthly.
+rehabilitation centres which fetches me a montly fee of Rs.
+6000.

 as much help as I can.
 If I can provide water to a thirsty man or can

-take a needy person to a hospital, that really feels like a great
+take a needy person to a hospital for treatment, that really feels like an

 For people like Shravan, Sharad is no less than God.
 “If it weren’t